-- Most administration and customer service roles are held by women - Most line manager and senior manager positions are held by are men - Most of the relatively highly paid technical regulatory roles within SimplyBiz are held by men
+- Most administration and customer service roles are held by women - Most senior manager and executive level positions are held by men - Most of the relatively highly paid technical and regulatory roles are held by men

 This is evidenced in the table on page four showing our workforce divided into four quartiles.
 If we had no gender pay gap, there would be an equal ratio of men to women in each band.
-However, instead, 68% of the employees in band A are women and 32% men.
-The percentage of male employees increases throughout the remaining bands, from 42% in band B to 73% in band D.
+However, instead, 62% of the employees in band A are women and 38% men.
+The percentage of male employees increases throughout the remaining bands, from 63% in band C to 76% in band D.